-To apply to our Postdoctoral Fellowship, please include in one packet a letter of interest, curriculum vitae, official graduate school transcripts and three letters of recommendation (one from an academic source and two from clinical supervisors).
+To apply to our Postdoctoral Fellowship, please include in one packet (to be mailed to Dr. Kendra Nickerson) a letter of interest, curriculum vitae, official graduate school transcripts and three letters of recommendation (one from an academic source and two from clinical supervisors).

 Please mail (not e-mail) all materials to:

 Mount St. Mary’s College

 10 Chester Place

 If you have any questions about MSMC and Counseling & Psychological Services, check our website at http://www.msmc.la.edu/student-life/health-fitness/counseling-psychological-services.aspor contact Kendra Nickerson, PhD, Associate Director/Training Director, at (213) 477-2805 or firstname.lastname@example.org

 Selected applicants will be contacted for an in-person or telephone/skype interview.
 We may contact references for additional information.
 The top candidates will be made an offer.
 Once an offer is accepted, the remaining applicants will be notified.